henrysky/henrysky.github.io/README.md

 We also need to fetch list of publication on ADS by ``python ./src/gen_pub_list.py`` after making sure your have your ADS token set in environmental variable ``ADS_TOKEN``.

-## Modifying CSS
+## Modifying CSS and Build Site

 We use scss to build the CSS stylesheet for the website.
 It makes it easier to, for example upgrade bootstrap version while keeping our own style.
-To build a new one
+To build a new one.

-``npm i bootstrap autoprefixer upath sass shelljs`` and ``node src/build-scss.js``, ``node src/build-scripts.js``, ``node src/build-assets.js`` in the root directory of this repository
+``npm i bootstrap autoprefixer upath sass shelljs`` and ``node src/build-scss.js``, ``node src/build-scripts.js``, ``node src/build-assets.js`` in the root directory of this repository.

+After everything is done, run ``node src/clean.js`` to clean everything up.